Candidate Context Node

 }

-It is important to note that all context fields are not guaranteed and will only be included where sufficient data is available for the candidate.
+The following context fields are “known” context fields, which are considered to be commonly found fields used in many candidate application workflows: It is important to note that all context fields are not guaranteed and will only be included where sufficient data is available for the candidate.

-- “job_id” - ID of the job which the candidate applied to
+- “job_id” -ID of the job which the candidate applied to

-- “shortlist_id” - ID of a shortlist which a recruiter has selected to list the candidate against
+- “shortlist_id” -ID of a shortlist which a recruiter has selected to list the candidate against

-- “candidate_source_id” - ID of source from which this candidate originated
+- “candidate_source_id” -ID of source from which this candidate originated

-- “candidate_source_name” - Nice name of source from which the candidate originated
+- “candidate_source_name” -Nice name of source from which the candidate originated

-- “source_candidate_id” - ID of the candidate record within the source system
+- “source_candidate_id” -ID of the candidate record within the source system

-- “subsource” - Upstream origin of the candidate application, if applicable
+- “subsource” -Upstream origin of the candidate application, if applicable

 There will also be a supplementary context node